What is a Cryptocurrency Exchange?

-Also, consider that P2P virtual market comes with much more risk.
+Also, consider that the P2P virtual market comes with much more risk.
 You’ll be making individually negotiated deals with people you do not know.

 Brokers or brokerage platforms

-A brokerage service may be best for you if you’re just interested in quickly, easily and safely buying cryptocurrencies for storage and shopping.
+A brokerage service may be best for you if you’re just interested in quickly, easily, and safely buying cryptocurrencies for storage and shopping.

 Selecting an Exchange